divyasri-jegan-11/Employee-Sentiment-Analysis/README.md

  - This project analyzes internal employee messages to label sentiment, monitor engagement, and identify potential flight risks.
  - It analyzes employee messages to evaluate sentiment and engagement.

-## Features
+## 2. Project Objective
+   The main goal is to evaluate employee sentiment and engagement by performing the following:
-- Sentiment labeling: Positive, Negative, Neutral
+    - Sentiment Labeling: Automatically label each message as Positive, Negative, or Neutral.
-- Rolling 30-day flight risk detection
-- Visualizations and insights
+    - Exploratory Data Analysis (EDA): Analyze and visualize the data to understand its structure and underlying trends.
+    - Employee Score Calculation: Compute a monthly sentiment score for each employee based on their messages.
+    - Employee Ranking: Identify and rank employees by their sentiment scores.
+    - Flight Risk Identification: A Flight risk is any employee who has sent 4 or more negative mails in a given month.
-- Linear regression for sentiment trends
+    - Predictive Modeling: Develop a linear regression model to further analyze sentiment trends.

 ## Setup
 1. Clone the repository: